-Christmas isn’t just one day, it’s a week-long chill out where you’re alternatively stuffed, tipsy, or high.
+Christmas isn’t just one day, it’s a week-long chill out where you’re alternatively stuffed.
 Often all three.
 The last thing you want to be doing in this functional coma is trying to think of a movie to watch.
 That’s why we’ve compiled a list of alternative movies for you to choose from this Christmas.
 All these titles are available on Netflix Ireland and while they might not be festive in nature, there is something for everyone, providing hours of smiles and chilled out viewing this Christmas.

 About a Boy

 Can you believe this gem is the guts of twenty years old?
 Crazy.
 Hugh Grant and a very young Nicholas Hoult star as the original odd couple, a middle-aged “trendy” layabout and a young, uncool misfit brought together by circumstance and Hugh Grant’s characters sleazy ways.
 It’s a heartwarming story sure to bring a tear to your presumably already bleary eye this Christmas.
 This is a funny and wholesome flick that can be enjoyed by everyone.
-Watch this while high to really get a buzz of nostalgia from the soundtrack highlights like Something to Talk About.

 The Good, the Bad, and the Ugly

 There’s something weird about how we view time these days.
 We’ll happily plow through ten hours of the latest and greatest drama but asking to put on a movie longer than ninety minutes seems like torture.
 But at Christmas the one thing there’s a lot of, is time.
 This classic Western is three hours long but well worth the time.
 This movie is perfect if you’re trying to shut your dad up for a few hours or even for your gran to fall asleep in front of.
 And kids will just be blown away by the extraordinary violence… Is that Christmassy?